trinhdrew1418/gphotos-cli/README.md

 ## Features

-* Parallelized transfers
+* Parallelized uploading and downloading
 * Filtering by date and category type for downloads
 * Album creation
-* Uploads to designated albums (can only upload to albums created by this app due to Google's API limitations)
+* Uploads and downloads to/from albums (can only upload to albums created by this app due to Google's API limitations)
-* Exponential backoff for large uploads and downloads
+* Exponential backoff for large uploads and downloads, I've personally tested jobs 100 GB+ large
+* Handles all raw video and image types supported by Google photos

 # Installation